Last Updated on March 27, 2021 by Shaun Snapp

 This is quite unspecific.
 We want more details on what Mr. Waldbaum was exposed to, who exposed him to this substance.

 Mr. Waldbaum reported his findings in the different audits to Vishal Sikka, Chris Faye and Pascal Gibert in Palo Alto, California, and Melissa Lea, John Mullen and Robert Dillon in Newtown Square, Pennsylvania and many others including Alexandra Cordes in Walldorf, Germany.
 Eventually, in early 2014, SAP’s Executive Board, which included CTO Vishal Sikka, also received the findings.
 Mr. Waldbaum anticipates that these people are identified in any evidence or privilege logs served or filed in the Litigation.

 Vishal Sikka was SAP’s Chief Technology Officer during the time period Mr. Waldbaum was conducting his audit work.
 Mr. Sikka oversaw SAP’s software development at SAP’s laboratory in Palo Alto, California.
 Mr. Sikka’s employment also was terminated in 2014 under curious circumstances.

 Vishal Sikka has strenuously objected in public to being named in this lawsuit and states he did nothing wrong.
-But it would be interesting to have a public statement from Vishal Sikka on what was contained in the report and what was his reaction to this.
+But it would be interesting to have a public statement from Vishal Sikka on what was contained in the report and his reaction to this.
 He never mentioned publicly that he viewed this report.